Skip to content

 Applying for a master programme

 You can check which qualifications are required for admission in the page of the master programme in which you are interested.
-If your home university issues Diploma Supplements, you can apply with one.
+If you have a foreign university degree, during enrolment you must upload:

 Checklist for your successful Application